yingpengsha/electron-vite-quick-start/README.md

 # electron-vite-quick-start

-- ⚡ **Full stack uses Vite** to run Electron applications, including main process.
+- ⚡ **Full stack uses Vite** to run Electron application, including main process.
 - 💡 The project is managed using **yarn monorepo**, Therefore, it is recommended to use **Yarn** as a packages management tool.

 ## Quick usage